algomusic/M16/README.md

  Always include the M16.h file and add a void audioUpdate() function that ends with a call to i2s_write_samples(leftVal, rightVal).

+ M16 prioritises audio processing and may not play well with other libraries where timing is critical, such as wifi, and file i/o.
+The temporary stopping of audio during these tasks may help.

  Designed for use with the Arduino IDE.

  M16 is inspired by the 8-bit Mozzi audio library by Tim Barrass 2012